-- Raising awareness and guidance to Regional Authorities: HCDCP communicates regularly with all Regional Authorities in Greece recommending the timely planning, organization and implementation of integrated vector control programmes, identifying the high risk areas.
-Detailed technical guidance is timely communicated by the HCDCP to the Regional administrations all over the country, in order to assist them to implement on time the calls for tender for integrated vector control programs.
-In 2016, further awareness was raised regarding risk assessment and intensifying mosquito control programs accordingly around camps hosting refugees/migrants. - Monitoring of the vector control programme implementation across the country. - Distribution and placement of Long Lasting Insecticide-treated Nets (LLINs): According to WHO and ECDC guidance, HCDCP distributes (since 2013, in each transmission period) LLINs to immigrants, in the Municipality of Evrotas, Lakonia, after obtaining a special license from the Ministry of Rural Development and Agriculture.
-The distribution, placement and monitoring of the proper use of the nets is implemented by the PACD field team, which conducts the active case detection in the area.
-In 2016, 112 nets were distributed to migrant residences. - Participation in the implementation of indoor residual spraying (IRS): The Region of Peloponnese implements every summer indoor residual spraying (IRS) in migrant residences in the area of Evrotas.
+- Raising awareness and guidance to Regional Authorities: HCDCP communicates regularly 1 (workshops, meetings, letters and technical guidance) with all Regional Authorities in Greece recommending the timely planning, organization and implementation of integrated vector control programmes particularly in high risk areas. - Monitoring of the vector control programme implementation across the country. - Distribution and placement of Long Lasting Insecticide-treated Nets (LLINs): According to WHO and ECDC guidance, HCDCP distributes (since 2013, in each transmission period) LLINs to immigrants, in the Municipality of Evrotas, Lakonia, after obtaining a special license from the Ministry of Rural Development and Agriculture.
+The distribution, placement and monitoring of the proper use of the nets is implemented by the PACD field team, which conducts the active case detection in the area. - Participation in the implementation of indoor residual spraying (IRS): The Region of Peloponnese implements every summer indoor residual spraying (IRS) in migrant residences in the area of Evrotas.
 The PACD field team participates in the activity by indicating migrant residencies in the area.
-HCDCP continues to recommend this vector control method in this area.

-- Entomological surveillance: The HCDCP, in collaboration with the Department of Parasitology, Entomology and Tropical Diseases of the National School of Public Health (NSPH), the Benaki Phytopathological Institute, the MALWEST project (2012-2014), Universities, Regions, local authorities and subcontractors of the local mosquito control programmes has implemented, participated or coordinated -from 2010 to 2015- active vector surveillance programme.
-For the 2016 transmission period, vector surveillance was conducted in limited areas, from NSPH, with the voluntary participation of Regions, local authorities and their subcontractors.
-HCDCP recommends that local authorities should perform vector surveillance annually, especially in areas with risk factors for local malaria transmission (e.g. rural areas with large populations from malaria endemic countries) and collects any available vector surveillance data from these areas, as well as from areas with recent local transmission. - Communication with international public health stakeholders: The HCDCP communicates frequently for exchange of knowhow and information on malaria cases and activities with the ECDC and WHO, as well as with a number of European and international agencies and networks. - X. Due to the increased migrant/ refugee population residing in the country in reception and accommodation camps, a series of targeted activities have been organized in these camps, including: strengthening malaria surveillance and diagnosis, distribution of rapid diagnostic tests to the camp clinics and nearby Health Units, recommendation for systematic entomological surveillance in the area, risk assessment (collection of available entomological, environmental and demographic data) and, if necessary, intensification of mosquito control measures, personal protection measures against mosquitoes for the hosted migrants.
-The Ministry of Health issued a circular in 2016 regarding the placement of the camps hosting refugees/ migrants from malaria-endemic countries at least 6km away from large Anopheles mosquito breeding sites and villages with recently recorded local malaria transmission.
-In July 2016, HCDCP staff from Athens and Thessaloniki, in cooperation with the regional public health authorities of Central Macedonia region, performed field visits in camps in the Region, in order to collect more data and further asses the risk.
+HCDCP continues to recommend this vector control method in this area. - Entomological surveillance: The HCDCP, in collaboration with the Department of Parasitology, Entomology and Tropical Diseases of the National School of Public Health (NSPH), the Benaki Phytopathological Institute, the MALWEST project (2012-2014), Universities, Regions, local authorities and subcontractors of the local mosquito control programmes has implemented, participated or coordinated -from 2010 to 2015- active vector surveillance programme.
+HCDCP recommends that local authorities should perform vector surveillance annually, especially in areas with risk factors for local malaria transmission (e.g. rural areas with large populations of immigrants from malaria endemic countries). - IX.
+Communication with international public health stakeholders: The HCDCP communicates frequently for exchange of knowhow and information on malaria cases and activities with the ECDC and WHO, as well as with a number of European and international agencies and networks. - X. Due to the increased migrant/ refugee population residing in the country in reception and accommodation camps, a series of targeted activities have been organized in these camps, including: strengthening malaria surveillance and diagnosis, distribution of rapid diagnostic tests to the camp clinics and nearby Health Units, recommendation for systematic entomological surveillance in the area, risk assessment (collection of available entomological, environmental and demographic data) and, if necessary, intensification of mosquito control measures, personal protection measures against mosquitoes for the hosted migrants.